-Would you agree meet this guy?
+Would you agree to meet this guy?

-Second - he used LINKEDIN to find people he felt were well connected in the area.
+Second – He used LinkedIn to find people he felt were well-connected in the area.
 Using videos like the one above, he contacted each person.
 I forget how many total – but less than 10 as I remember.

-Third - he got meetings.
+Third – He got meetings.
 I asked him who else he had met with, and was stunned to find out he had connected with some of the heavy hitters in the local network.
 He had, in one day, met with some of the key players that local people are always trying to meet.
-In fact, Chris is now better connected in Birmingham then most people who have lived here all their lives.
+In fact, Chris is now better connected in Birmingham than most people who have lived here all their lives.

 Stunning!
 A few weeks ago he was blind to this city – now he was connected.